t-edson/SynFacilCompletion/README.md

 end;
 ```

-For to close the window of the completion menu, we must to call to the method:  CloseCompletionWindow().
+To close the window of the completion menu, we must to call to the method:  CloseCompletionWindow().

 In the XML file, we must include the list of word to use in the completion menu.
 This list must be included in the label COMPLETION.